prorev/prorev.github.io/_posts/2020-02-23-python_pandas.md

 Actually if we check the type of `type(df.values)` object we will find this is *numpy.ndarray*.

-> Like Don Quixote is on ass, Pandas is on Numpy.
+> Pandas requires numpy, python-dateutil and pytz packages.
+Confirm that with `pip show pandas`.

 <big>Does this just mean we need **Numpy array** to provide data to pandas dataframe?</big>